kishoredb/kishoredb-research/README.md

 ---

 Thank you for taking the time to review my work.
 I am always happy to clarify any part of this portfolio or discuss how it connects to your context.
-Thanks much!!!
+Thank you very much.

 ---